jimiadams/jimiadams.github.io/_pages/about.md

 recent updates & upcoming talks
 ------
   - **Jun 7**: I'll be giving a talk (from joint work w/ Nicholas Landry) in the Epidemiology [colloquium series](https://calendar.cuanschutz.edu/event/epi_seminar_series_detecting_responding_to_and_preventing_infectious_diseases_and_outbreaks_in_national_parks_1037?utm_campaign=widget&utm_medium=widget&utm_source=University+of+Colorado+Anschutz+Medical+Campus) at CSPH.
-  - **Apr 21**: I'll be presenting joint work (w/ Joshua Goode, Liz Lawrence, David Schaefer & Stef Mollborn) to the Network Analysis Working Group in the Biostats & Informatics Department at CU-Anschutz.
+  - **Apr 21**: I presented joint work (w/ Joshua Goode, Liz Lawrence, David Schaefer & Stef Mollborn) to the Network Analysis Working Group in the Biostats & Informatics Department at CU-Anschutz.
   - **Apr 14**: My [review](https://www.journals.uchicago.edu/doi/abs/10.1086/712889?journalCode=ajs) of Adam Kucharski's book *The Rules of Contagion* is out in the *American Journal of Sociology*.
   - **Feb 9**: Our next book (w/ Ryan Light) is under contract w/ Columbia University Press!
   - **Dec 14**: My piece w/ Ryan Light & Nicholas Theis on scientific mobilization on COVID-19 is [now available](/Contexts_PubMed/) in *Contexts*.
 This is an update to a preliminary analysis posted previously on [their blog](https://contexts.org/blog/education-under-covid-19/#light).